sancons20/calendar-card-pro/README.md

 ## Dependencies

 This card requires one or more calendar entities in Home Assistant.
-While it should work with any calendar integration, I tested and recommend using the [CalDAV integration](https://www.home-assistant.io/integrations/caldav/) for the best experience.
+While it should work with any calendar integration that creates calendar.* entities in Home Assistant, I tested it only with the CalDAV integration.
+For the best experience, follow the [CalDAV setup instructions](https://www.home-assistant.io/integrations/caldav/) in the official Home Assistant documentation to get started.

 ⚠️ **Important**: Make sure you have at least one calendar integration set up in Home Assistant before using this card.
-Follow the [CalDAV setup instructions](https://www.home-assistant.io/integrations/caldav/) in the official Home Assistant documentation to get started.

 ## Features